Explicit Constructions of Sum-Rank Metric Codes from Quadratic Kummer Extensions: Conclusion

-This raises an interesting problem: whether techniques developed for constructing MDS AG codes \cite{mdselliptic} can be adapted to the sum-rank metric setting to achieve MSRD AG codes.
-Following the approach for AG codes with narrow bounds (such as elliptic codes \cite{mdselliptic}), we propose this problem as an important objective for our subsequent research.
+This raises an interesting problem: adapting the techniques used in constructing MDS AG codes to the sum-rank metric to obtain MSRD AG codes.
+Building on the approach for AG codes with narrow bounds (such as elliptic codes \cite{mdselliptic}), we identify this problem as an important objective for our subsequent research.